haosulab/SAPIEN/docs/source/tutorial/robotics/index.rst

 Robotics
 ===================================================================

-This tutorial focuses on how to use sapien python API to control the robot and implement some basic robotics tasks.
+This tutorial focuses on how to use SAPIEN Python Api to control the robot and implement some basic robotics tasks.

 .. toctree::